-Together, these two pack a powerful punch to reduce pain, inflammation, and provide a mild sedative effect to the troublesome elbow.
+Together, these two can blend together and pack a powerful punch to reduce tennis elbow pain, inflammation, and provide a mild sedative effect to the troublesome elbow.

 Eucalyptus, Rosemary, Lavender

-Combine all three of these together help relieve tennis elbow by cooling the inflamed area, providing direct analgesic relief, and the Lavender helps to keep your mind off of the irritation.
+Combine all three of these together help relieve joint discomfort and calm your upper forearm by cooling the inflamed area, providing direct analgesic relief, and the Lavender helps to keep your mind off of the irritation.

 Application Methods and Recipes

-Swirl the bowl lightly so that the oils mix.
+Swirl the bowl lightly so that the oils blend well with the carrier oil.
 Then dip your fingers of your opposite hand into the oil.
 Massage the oil into your elbow to help relieve the symptoms of tendinitis.